lilyyanglt/data_structures/notes/non_linear/tree/binaryTree.md

 ## Binary Tree Traversal

-* There are 3 types of traversal: pre-order, in-order, and post-order, and the most common one is in-order.
+* There are 2 types of traversal, you can do Breadth first search, or Depth first search and in depth first search, you can do: pre-order, in-order, and post-order, and the most common one is in-order.

 ### in-order
 - in-order means to 'visit'( or print) the left branch, then the current node, and finally the right branch